Thpwg/AGI-SCI-index/README.md

 Special recognition to Eric Oakford, pioneer of AGI/SCI engines decompilation.

+Heartfelt thanks to Lance Ewing for his knowledge of Sierra games, their history, game versions and interpreter versions.

 I'd like to take this opportunity to say a friendly hello to Chris Benshoof, aka Sluicebox, the Professor Hubert J. Farnsworth of SCI!

 Special thanks to Collector for his Sierra Version Tool software.